Andy4495/MSP430LowPowerTempSensor/README.md

 430BOOST-CC110L BoosterPack.

 Since it is a wireless sensor, it depends on a receiver hub to process and store the data.
-See [Wireless Sensor Receiver Hub] (https://gitlab.com/Andy4495/Sensor-Receiver) for an implementation of a receiver hub.
+See [Wireless Sensor Receiver Hub](https://gitlab.com/Andy4495/Sensor-Receiver) for an implementation of a receiver hub.

 My particular design makes use of the prototyping area available on the CC110L BoosterPack to make a compact wireless sensor with a standalone MSP430G2553 PDIP IC (see photo below).
-However, since the sketch uses the [MspTandV library] (https://gitlab.com/Andy4495/mspTandV), it can be compiled for any MSP430 variant supported by the library.
+However, since the sketch uses the [MspTandV library](https://gitlab.com/Andy4495/mspTandV), it can be compiled for any MSP430 variant supported by the library.

 Because the processor spends most of its time sleeping, and the only external